Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users

-It is worth noting that the power coefficient obtained in~\eqref{eq:power:sic} will be used as the minimum value for the evaluation of the optimal power coefficient for the transmission of $u$ data stream to receiver $u$.
-In this way, we guarantee the SIC requirement on the eMBB user.
-We remark that $P_u^\text{SIC}(f)$ depends on the set $\mc{F}_{u}^+$: the higher is the cardinality $F_{u}$, the higher will be $F_u^+$, and the lower is the power spent.
-Moreover, better eMBB channel gain conditions lead to a lower power consumption for SIC process due to higher $\gamma_e(f)$ and lower $P_e(f)$ given by~\eqref{eq:power:e}.
-On the other hand, when the eMBB user experiences poor channel condition, the SIC process may be the dominant effect in the allocation of URLLC power, as we show in Section~\ref{sec:results}.
+Guaranteeing the success of SIC at the eMBB receiver, the power coefficients obtained in~\eqref{eq:power:sic} represent the minimum value of power f $u$ transmissions.
+Moreover, we remark that better eMBB channel gain conditions lead to a lower power consumption for SIC due to higher $\gamma_e(f)$ and lower $P_e(f)$ given by~\eqref{eq:power:e}.
+On the other hand, when the eMBB user experiences poor channel conditions, the SIC process may be the dominant effect in the allocation of URLLC power, as we show in Section~\ref{sec:results}.